Samip-Nepal/Samip-Nepal/README.md

 # 💫 About Me:
-As dedicated frontend developer,with flutter developer I'm passionate about crafting engaging and user-friendly web experiences.
-I have a strong foundation in JavaScript, HTML, and CSS, and I'm currently learning React.
+As dedicated App developer,with flutter developer I'm passionate about crafting engaging and user-friendly app experiences.
+I have a strong foundation in JavaScript, HTML, CSS,Tyoescript and I'm currently learning flutter.
 I'm always eager to learn new technologies and stay up-to-date with the latest trends in web development.

 ## 🌐 Socials: